Overview of Lifetime Probability of Default Models

 1) variable, with

-fitLifetimePDModel function to fit a lifetime PD model.
+customLifetimePDModelto use a function handle to define a custom PD model.

 There are multiple tasks involved in model validation, including

-Measure the model accuracy on either training or test data
+Measure the model accuracy (also known as model calibration) on either training or test data with the

 Validate the model against a benchmark (for example, a champion model).
 For more information, see Compare Logistic Model for Lifetime PD to Champion Model.